 Overall Search Algorithm.
 The central idea of this algorithm is to skip searches on tries that were pruned out by our bidirectional bounds in Proposition 1.
-For the tries that are not pruned, we recursively traverse every children of the root node using SearchRecursively procedure.
-At every node, we use the dynamic programming algorithm (Algorithm 2) to calculate edit distance with TransOut, and build a column of the memo as shown in Figure 3(B).
-When we reach a leaf node and see that the edit distance with current node is less than MinEditDist, then we update MinEditDist and the corresponding structure (node.sentence).
+For the tries that are not pruned, we recursively traverse every children of the root node.
+At every node, we use the dynamic programming algorithm to calculate edit distance with TransOut, and build a column of the memo as shown in Figure 3(B).
+When we reach a leaf node and see that the edit distance with current node is less than MinEditDist, then we update MinEditDist and the corresponding structure.
 This algorithm does not affect accuracy, i.e., it returns the same string as searching over all the tries.
 The worst case time complexity of the algorithm is O(pkn), where n is the length of the TransOut, p is the number of nodes in the largest trie, and k is the number of tries.
 The space complexity is O(pk).
-Proofs of these analysis can be found in appendix.
+The complete search procedure along with the proofs of the complexity analysis can be found in our technical report [9].
+We propose two additional accuracy-latency tradeoff algorithms that further reduce runtime by trading off some accuracy.
+We present them in our technical report [9].
+Note that, we do not use these techniques by default in SpeakQL, but users can choose to enable them, if they want even lower latency.